 Not a word, not a word, not a word

-There was a slave rebellion in the American South and its members who were caught were tortured and hung but none of them confessed the names of the others involved in the rebellion and the folksong was a hidden reference to this.
+There was a slave rebellion in the American South and those members who were caught were tortured and hung but none of them confessed the names of the others involved in the rebellion and the folksong was a hidden reference to this.

 Eventually I became slightly bored with the church.
 I used to read Fantasy and Science Fiction Magazines during the sermon.
 No-one seemed to notice or care.
-I guess they thought I was studying the hymnbook up there.
-Eventually, I moved to another part of the city and drifted away from the church.
-However,I valued that comradeship, the musical insights, getting my voice back The whole experience was a really good thing for me at that time and in that place.
+I guess they thought I was studying the hymnbook up there in the choir loft.
+Eventually, I moved to another part of the city and drifted away from the church but I valued that comradeship, the musical insights, and getting my voice back The whole experience was a really good thing for me at that time and in that place.